DirtBagXon/model3emu-code-sinden/README.md

 Two player mouse input in Windows is currently unchanged _(supported in the official release)_ via
 the Windows Raw Input system.

-Better support for MAME style multi ROM sets has also been added.
+Support for MAME multi ROM sets and a `InputUIExit` config parameter have also been added.

 This repo will attempt to track the official git repo commits.